-Within TPS No. 3 and or Policy 2.5 the areas that are subject to "earthy" colour provisions (refer Attachment 8.1.4).
+Within TPS No. 3 and/or Policy 2.5 there are a number of areas that are subject to "earthy" colour provisions (refer Attachment 8.1.4).
+In the majority of other development areas (eg. Monkey Rock Special Rural) there are references that buildings should be sympathetic in terms of design, materials and colours.